Techniques Home ~ alanwsmith.com ~ other projects ~ socials

 Overview

-2. Pass the names of CSS variables (or specific values) I want to use into the component via attributes in the custom element's tag
+2. Pass CSS variable names (or specific values) into the component via attributes

 The Component File

-Here's a full example where I'm using the techniques.
-This is also the code that powers the examples on this page:
+Here's a full example (which also powers the examples on this page):

 class AlansWebComponent extends HTMLElement {